Architecture

 For users with multiple devices, Guardian keeps state synchronized seamlessly:

 The desktop executes a transaction and pushes the delta to Guardian.
-After on-chain confirmation, Guardian propagates the canonical delta to the mobile device, which replays it locally — all without querying the chain directly.
+After the account update is accepted by Miden and Guardian confirms the commitment, Guardian propagates the canonical delta to the mobile client, which replays it locally without querying the network directly.

 Account management